 The high time for Arabic theories of miracles came in the Renaissance (Hasse 2007c, 121–125).
 Marsilio Ficino in his Platonic Theology (Theologia platonica XIII.4.8–9) explains long-distance effects such as the evil eye with an extramission model reminiscent of al-Kindī: The evil eye is explained with vapors being emitted from the sorcerer's eyes which reach and afflict the victim.
 True miracles, however, cannot be achieved without God's assistence.
-Andrea Cattani explicitly adopts Avicenna's theory that noble souls are able to influence the external world without mediation, but ties this extraordinary capacity to inspiration by the Holy Ghost.
-Such reservations do not appear in Pietro Bairo's adoption of the theory.
-Pietro Pomponazzi discusses Avicenna's position, but favours an extramission theory: He explains a contemporary miracle in the town of Aquila with the transmission of vapors which are issued from the eyes of the observers (in De naturalium effectuum causis sive de incantationibus, 237–8).
+Andrea Cattani (d.
+1506) explicitly adopts Avicenna's theory that noble souls are able to influence the external world without mediation, but ties this extraordinary capacity to inspiration by the Holy Ghost.
+Such reservations do not appear in adoption of the theory by Pietro Bairo (d.
+1558).
+Pietro Pomponazzi (d.
+1525) discusses Avicenna's position, but favours an extramission theory: He explains a contemporary miracle in the town of Aquila with the transmission of vapors which are issued from the eyes of the observers (in De naturalium effectuum causis sive de incantationibus, 237–8).

-The two most important Arabic sources of medieval Latin metaphysics are the metaphysics part (Ilâhiyyât) of Avicenna's philosophical summa The Healing (ash-Shifâ’), here referred to as his Metaphysics, because it presented a completely systematic metaphysics and combined Aristotelian and Neoplatonic traditions, and Averroes' Long Commentary on the Metaphysics, because it proved an indispensible tool for understanding Aristotle's text and offered an alternative to Avicenna's position on several important issues.
+The two most important Arabic sources of medieval Latin metaphysics are the metaphysics part (Ilâhiyyât) of Avicenna's philosophical summa The Healing (ash-Shifâ’), here referred to as his Metaphysics (Hasse/Bertolacci 2012) and Averroes' Long Commentary on the Metaphysics (Bertolacci 2009).
+Avicenna's treatise presented metaphysics as a fully systematic discipline and combined Aristotelian and Neoplatonic traditions.
+Averroes' commentary proved an indispensible tool for understanding Aristotle's text and offered an alternative to Avicenna's position on several important issues.
 Another very influential text was the Discourse on the Pure Good (Kalâm fî mahd al-khayr, Liber de pura bonitate), known in Latin also as The Book of Causes (Liber de causis).
-The anonymous Arabic author of the treatise rearranged passages from Proclus' Elements of Theology from a monotheistic, creationist and Plotinian perspective.
-In 1255, the Latin text became part of the required curriculum of study in the Faculty of Arts in Paris, together with the works of Aristotle, with the effect that the text received many commentaries and enjoyed an extraordinary transmission in more than 235 manuscripts.
-While it was often attributed to Aristotle, Thomas Aquinas realized that its main source was Proclus (on its influence see d'Ancona Costa 1995, 195–258; Fidora/Niederberger 2001, 205–247).
+The anonymous Arabic author of the treatise rearranged passages from Proclus' Elements of Theology from a monotheistic, creationist and Plotinian perspective, and combined them with doctrines from Plotinian and Aristotelian sources.
+In 1255, the Latin text became part of the required curriculum of study in the Faculty of Arts in Paris, together with the works of Aristotle, with the effect that the text received many commentaries and enjoyed an extraordinary transmission in more than 237 manuscripts (Taylor 1983).
+The Liber de causis was long considered to be an authentic text by Aristotle.
+When William of Moerbeke in 1268 translated Proclus' Elements of Theology into Latin, Thomas Aquinas was able to identify Proclus as the main source of the text.
+The Liber de causis remained popular, however.
+At least 27 commentaries from the twelfth to fifteenth centuries testify to its influence (d'Ancona Costa 1995, 195–258; Fidora/Niederberger 2001, 205–247).

 It was well known among the scholastics that Avicenna and Averroes disagreed about the subject matter of metaphysics.
 In the two opening chapters of his Metaphysics, Avicenna argues that no science can demonstrate the existence of its proper subject, and that hence God, whose existence is proven in metaphysics, cannot be its proper subject.
 The subject (mawdû‘, subiectum) of metaphysics is being as being.
 What is sought after (matlûb, quaesitum) in metaphysics, is that which unconditionally accompanies being: such as the causes of being, among which God is the first.
 Averroes countered that the existence of the first principle cannot be demonstrated in metaphysics, since such a proof can only begin with God's effects and with movement in particular.
 This is why the proof of God belongs to physics.
 The subject matter of metaphysics is separable beings, among which counts God, as Averroes argues in the Long Commentary on the Physics (ch.
 I.83, but in other works he assigns this function to being as being; see Bertolacci 2007).